 See attached Proposal Preparation Instructions (PPI) for details on the submission of proposals.
-Institutionally approved, signed, and completed proposals must be entered in our application tool at the website https://easy-amps.startalk.info on/before Monday, 6 March 2023, 11: 59 p.m.
-EST. In addition, two hard copies (unbound, single-side printed page) of ALL required documents (including Certificate of Liability and all others listed in PPI) must be mailed to the program office with a postmark on or before the 6 March 2023 due date.
+Institutionally approved, signed, and completed proposals must be entered in our application tool at the website https://easy-amps.startalk.info on/before Monday, 25 March 2024, 11: 59 p.m.
+EDT.